sun-flame/sun-flame/README.md

 ## Hi there 👋
-I’m Aboli Shankar Parate, a self-taught MERN stack developer with a passion for building intuitive and user-friendly web applications. 🚀
+I’m Aboli Parate, a self-taught MERN stack developer with a passion for building intuitive and user-friendly web applications. 🚀

 💻 Tech Stack: